 But while I mentioned 5 Linux operating systems, in fact, three of them, Ubuntu, Elementary and Linux Mint are all based on the Ubuntu build, which is maintained by the company Canonical.
 Ubuntu is itself based on the Debian Linux DISTRIBUTION.
 Debian is available as a separate build itself, a rolling release, one using only open source software, meaning that it lacks a lot of drivers, for example.
 Ubuntu, which is not a rolling release (providing short-time and long-time versions of its distribution) provides the a Debian-based build with some various drivers and applications, and also its own repository base (update sources).
 Taking advantage of all these, Linux Mint provides its own build, which means a streamlined Ubuntu (therefore non-rolling) with access to the Ubuntu repositories to install and update applications.
 (For this reason, many users consider Linux Mint as one as the best Linuxes, as it is a Linux improved both by Debian, Ubuntu, and the Mint company and community.
 But some who dislike Ubuntu, will also dislike Linux Mint.)

-Ubuntu-proper uses the Gnome desktop environment which now has a user interface called Unity: that is what you look and feel when in contact with Ubuntu .
-Unity is the new form (shell interface) of Gnome.
+Ubuntu has a large community is provided with different desktop environments.
+While Ubuntu is the basic OS in all the Ubuntu family, the distribution branded as Ubuntu proper uses its own desktop environment, called Unity: that is what you look and feel when in contact with Ubuntu.
 The difference is in the appearance, but also in the different things you can do and the ways you can do them.
 This means that the memory use is different.